auth0/docs/articles/quickstart/webapp/golang/01-login.md

 ```

 ::: note
-This sample is using <a href="https://github.com/js-cookie/js-cookie/tree/latest#readme" target="_blank">js.cookie</a> for cookie handling.
+This sample is using <a href="https://github.com/js-cookie/js-cookie/tree/latest#readme" target="_blank" rel="noreferrer">js.cookie</a> for cookie handling.
 You need to add the `js.cookie.js` file to the `web/static/js` folder to use it.
 :::